Akshaykumar05/DevOps/README.md

 #### etcd has following features:
 1. **Fully Replicated**- The entire state is available on every node in the cluster.
-2. **Secure**- Implements aitomatic TLS with optional Client-Certificate authentication.
+2. **Secure**- Implements automatic TLS with optional Client-Certificate authentication.
 3. **Fast**- Benchmarked at 10,000 writes per second

 #### 3 Kube-scheduler (action)